julienrf/enum/README.md

 libraryDependencies += "org.julienrf" %% "enum-labels" % "1.0"
 ~~~

+The artifacts are built for Scala 2.11 and Scala.js 0.6.

 ## Usage

 Just define your enumeration as a sealed trait extended by case objects.